Jaeger: Open Source distributed tracing from Uber

 The release

-Jaeger is released open source by Uber in April 2017.
+Jaeger is released Open Source by Uber in April 2017.
 Lead engineer: Yuri Shkuro.
 Written in Go, Apache 2.0 licence.
-Donated to CNCF in October 2017, graduated in October 2019.
+Donated to CNCF in October 2017 as an incubating project.
 Name: Jägermeister (hunter in German).

 Architecture